ONSdigital/dp-cli/README.md

 Ensure you have `region=eu-west-2` in your AWS configuration.

-Depending on the command you're trying to run, and what you're trying to access, ensure your `AWS_PROFILE` is set correctly and there is no prod/sandbox/ci config added in the `~/.aws/credentials` file.
+Depending on the command you're trying to run, and what you're trying to access:

+- ensure your `AWS_PROFILE` is set correctly
+- and there is no dp-prod/dp-sandbox/dp-ci config in the `~/.aws/credentials` file.

 Example:

 ```yaml